Upcoming gatherings on Early Christianity and Patristics

 The North American Patristics Society is a scholarly organization dedicated to the study of the history, literature, and theology of ancient Christianity.
 Founded in 1970, the Society welcomes a diversity of disciplinary and methodological approaches and invites the participation of scholars at all stages of their careers; NAPS boasts a large and active graduate student membership.
 It's annual meeting is held each year in Chicago.

-Call for papers is forthcoming.
+Call for papers is closed.

 For details and information, click here.